fpgaemu/fpgaemu/docs/mig.rst

 ..
 Error:: Xilinx now recommends that all new AXI designs use the SmartConnect v1.0 core.
 It is not recommended to use the AXI Interconnect v2.1 core.

 ..
-Note:: You can read more about the SmartConnect IP :ref: `here <AXI Interconnect SmartConnect>`.
+Note:: You can read more about the SmartConnect IP :ref:`here <AXI Interconnect SmartConnect>`.

-Begining with our modified MIG example design with one AXI VIP, create a new block diagram (BD).
+Beginning with our modified MIG example design with one AXI VIP, create a new block diagram (BD).
 Add a SmartConnect IP and customize it as shown:

 .. figure:: /images/mig7/axi_sc.png
    :alt: MIG AXI SmartConnect
    :align: center

+   SmartConnect customization

 Add two Master AXI VIP IPs to the BD and customize them: